 Westlaw, Lexis and Bloomberg Law are available for use by law students.
 The School of Law receives access to these databases under special educational contracts that stipulate that the services may be used only for course-related work by currently enrolled students of the School of Law.
 First-year law students will be given individual passwords to access these databases at the beginning of the fall semester and will be trained during their legal research class in the spring semester.
 Other law students who wish to make arrangements for an advanced or a refresher session should check with a research librarian.

 Students who wish to print a document from Westlaw or Bloomberg Law from the library will have to pay the per page fee from the GoPrint system.
-Lexis provides a dedicated printer in the library for free printing of documents from its database.
+Lexis provides a dedicated printer on level 3 of the Library in the Imaging Room for free printing of documents from its database.
 Students are responsible for retrieving their printouts promptly.
 Printing should be kept to a minimum.

 The library maintains a file of previous course exams to which faculty members may choose to contribute.
 Exams on File are available to UM Law students, faculty and staff only.